Meet Our Team

 Having started her legal career at a national law firm in 2016, Ronke qualified as a Chartered Legal Executive in 2019 and has extensive experience advocating for clients in complex claims.
 In 2025, her achievements were further recognised when she became an Associate Chartered Legal Executive at Hudgell Solicitors.

 Ronke is passionate about fostering fairness, diversity, inclusion and collaboration in the workplace.
-Her core values—respect, selflessness, honesty, kindness, integrity, dependability, and reliability—guide her professional and personal life.
+Her core values, respect, selflessness, honesty, kindness, integrity, dependability, and reliability, guide her professional and personal life.

 Ronke understands the value of mentorship, particularly within the BAME community, where aspiring legal professionals often face greater barriers to entering the industry.
 Recognising this, she is dedicated to empowering and nurturing the personal and professional growth of junior lawyers.

-She has recently contributed to an article for Black History Month in The Lawyer, which touched upon how supervisors can best support black women in the legal field.
 Determined to be the mentor that her younger self needed, Ronke is passionate about guiding others, building their confidence and helping them thrive in the legal field.

 Outside of work, Ronke Bain is a mother of twins and an advocate for balancing a successful career with family life.
 She is delighted to be joining The BAME Woman in Law as a mentor and looks forward to sharing her experiences and supporting others on their journey to success.